urbit/docs/reference/hoon-expressions/rune/mic.md

 ##### Discussion

 `;*` is a Sail rune.
 Sail is a part of Hoon used for creating and operating on nouns that represent XML nodes.
 With the appropriate rendering pipeline, a Sail document can be used to generate a static website.
-See the [Sail tutorial](@/docs/tutorials/sail-and-udon.md).

 If you need a complex Hoon expression to produce a `marl`, use the `;*` rune.
 Often this rune is used with an expression, `p`, that includes one or more `;=` subexpressions.